11BelowStudio/HECC-IT/Technical Documentation/Final version development.md

 Game, with both of these tasks being mostly performed concurrently.
 However, in this report, I shall start by discussing the further work on HECC-IT.

-## Part 2: The improvements to HECC-IT
+## 4.2: The improvements to HECC-IT

 HECC-IT itself had quite a few changes made to it, and these changes are discussed, along with discussion on the testing and final product of HECC-IT, in the [Final version of HECC-IT](./final%20version%20of%20HECC-IT.md)